trey-rosius/cdk_group_chat/README.md

 A group can have many messages.
 But a message can belong only to one group.

+#### Users and Messages

+Users and Messages share a one to many relationship.

+A user can have many messages.
+A message belongs to one user.

+#### Users and Typing

+Users and typing share a one to one relationship.

 ## Access Patterns

 - Create/Update/Delete User Accounts.